-The projects that were completed in 2009 and 2010, as well as in the years before, (mainly the introduction of natural gas in the refinery fuel mixture in 2008, the replacement or extensive maintenance of gas turbines, the upgrade of the preheating furnaces, the increase of the recovery level of condensates, the installation of an Advanced Control System, the usage of hot streams to preheat cold streams, the maximization of refinery gas usage etc). combined with the systematic monitoring of energy efficiency and the preventive maintenance schedules, contributed to the continuous reduction of the refinery energy consumption over the last years, even though the production volume increased.
-This way, the energy consumption by the refinery processes for 2010 is 26.146 TJ, which as an absolute figure is the lowest of the last five years, as shown in the diagram.
-Furthermore, the increase of energy efficiency is shown by the ratio of Energy/ thousand of Metric Tons of raw materials, which was reduced from 3.56 in 2006 to 2.81 in 2010.
+The projects that were completed in the previous years, (mainly the introduction of natural gas in the refinery fuel mixture in 2008, the replacement or extensive maintenance of gas turbines, the upgrade of the preheating furnaces, the increase of the recovery level of condensates, the installation of an Advanced Control System, the use of hot streams to preheat cold streams, the maximization of refinery gas usage etc), combined with the systematic monitoring of energy efficiency and the preventive maintenance schedules, contributed to the continuous reduction of the refinery energy consumption over the last years, even though the production volume increased.
+The energy consumption by the refinery processes for 2011 is 27.848 TJ.

+Furthermore, the increase in energy efficiency is shown by the ratio of Energy/ thousand of Metric Tons of raw materials.

-It must be noted that the amount of raw materials and not the end products is chosen as basis for comparison, because this convention is common and internationally accepted as a benchmark for evaluating the environmental impacts in the oil refining industry (bref: IPPC reference document on best available techniques for mineral oil and gas refineries, February 2003).
+It must be noted that the amount of raw materials and not that of the end products is chosen as the basis for comparison, because this convention is common and internationally accepted as a benchmark for evaluating the environmental impacts in the oil refining industry (bref: IPPC reference document on best available techniques for mineral oil and gas refineries, February 2003).
 It also allows for the right interpretation and the evaluation over time of the environmental efficiency of the refinery.